Tennessee Court Records

 Contesting a Traffic Ticket in Tennessee

-When a motorist chooses to plead NOT GUILTY, it may translate to contesting the traffic ticket.
+When a motorist pleads NOT GUILTY, it may translate to contesting the traffic ticket.

 The offender may choose to appear in court on the due date indicated on the ticket to inform the judge of the plea and have a hearing (arraignment).
-It is then likely a future date will be set for the trial.
-Some courts will require the offender to send a notification of their intention to contest the ticket before the court date.
-The court clerk may then either schedule a new date for your hearing or tell them to appear on the set date.
+A future date will likely be set for the trial.
+Some courts will require the offender to notify them of their intention to contest the ticket before the court date.
+The court clerk may either schedule a new date for your hearing or tell them to appear on the set date.
 They will have to prepare their defense and should consider professional representation.

 What to Expect in Tennessee Traffic Court